 Why Bad Debt Is So Bad – Your Credit Score

-Debt is bad in the short term because interest is more than worthless; you lose money but get nothing in return.
+Debt is inherently bad in our minds, so how can you measure good debt vs bad debt?
+Well, debt is bad in the short term because interest is more than worthless; you lose money but get nothing in return.
 However, debt can also have a more serious long-term impact on your finances by damaging your credit score.

 Your credit utilization, or the amount of debt that you carry in comparison to your credit limit, equals 30 percent of your credit score.
 The closer you creep to that credit limit, the worse your score will get.